hafsairfan01/engo645_test_repo/.ipynb_checkpoints/README-checkpoint.md

 # engo645_test_repo
 This is a test repository for ENGO 645 Lab.

-I am Hafsa and I'm currently enrolled in Geomatics Engineering.
+I am Hafsa and I'm currently enrolled in Geomatics Engineering and this is the first assignment for ENGO 645.